sigfault-byte/LegitURL/README.md

 </details>

 - The request is:
-  - Sent over HTTPS only
+  - Sent over **HTTPS only**, to URLs stripped of their query parameters and fragments
   - Time-limited to **10 seconds**

 - The response is parsed but **not followed**:
   - Redirects (`3xx`) are captured, not followed blindly
   - External vs. internal redirects are identified
   - Missing `Location` headers are flagged as **silent rewrites**

 Captured content includes: